This page describes the Metrics Explorer UI and how to use it.

 - Click the eye icon to the right of the query builder area in the row that contains the query you want to hide.

 - The visualization for the query is hidden.
-Note that the query label for a hidden query is faded out.
+The query label for a hidden query is faded out.

 - To make the query visible, click the eye icon again.

 Add a monitor to a metric query

 - Select Add Monitor from the more options menu.

 - Follow the instructions to add a Monitor.